hillhacks/website/pages/faq.md

 ^

 Can I work from hillhacks, any powercuts or internet issues ?
-: You sure can, generally there are no powecuts, expect for rains and storm situations.
+: You sure can, generally there are no powercuts, except for rains and storm situations.
-  Internet connetivity is good, Airtel works awesome, Jio works okay.
+  Internet connectivity is good, Airtel works awesome, Jio works okay.
   Other networks are there but not so reliable for video calls.
   **Wi-Fi connection is not available at the venue.**
 ^